slappepolsen/sp-workshop/README.md

 - Archivists and fandom preservation projects
 - Anyone who wants subtitles in the language they actually want

-No command-line knowledge is required.

-#### Skill level
-Beginner-friendly.

-If you can install software on your laptop, you can use SP Workshop.

 ## Features

 | Function | Description |